 Man Without a World, The

-THE MAN WITHOUT A WORLD is one of the most unusual, artistic and fantastic films of the American Indie history.
+THE MAN WITHOUT A WORLD is one of the most unusual, artistic, and fabulous films of the American Indie history.
 There is nothing else like it!

 The film is Antin’s “love letter” to her mother, a former actress in the Yiddish theater of Poland, who was suffering from Alzheimer’s disease at the time this film was created.
 Like the character Zevi in the film, Antin's mother yearned for the stages of Warsaw, but unlike him, she never made it to the big city.
 The film is also a love letter to the heyday of silent cinema.

 THE MAN WITHOUT A WORLD is a moving, comic melodrama set in a typical shtetl (village) in Poland.
 The Jews’ struggle against poverty and racial hatred is complicated by their own division into hostile political factions of the religious orthodoxy, assimilationists, socialists, Zionists, anarchists and survivors.
 While the Jews of the shtetl pursue their loves, politics, religion, business and dreams for the future, the Angel of Death is ever near...